 (REQUIRED) Statewide afterschool network or other coordinating entity for out-of-school time care (if applicable).
+Describe the coordination goals and process.

-The Division of Child Care collaborates with Kentucky Out of School Alliance (KYOSA)

-to establish afterschool quality standards as well as professional development training targeted to providers in afterschool settings.
+The Division of Child Care collaborates with Kentucky Out of School Alliance (KYOSA) to establish afterschool quality standards as well as professional development training targeted to providers in afterschool settings.
 This collaboration with KYOSA seeks to establish afterschool quality standards as well as professional development training targeted to providers in afterschool settings.